JoshuaWu7/test-github-api/README.md

 3. Test that the "User Agent" header is required when making a request.

 ## How to Run Tests
-In the command line, navigate to the src of your project.
+In the command line, navigate to the root of your repository.
 Then run `gradle test`.
-Or you can configure the test settings on your preferred IDE.
+Alternatively, you can configure the test settings on your preferred IDE.

 ## Test 1 Justification
 In order to verify that a new gist has been created, we needed to first make sure that the status code of the `POST` request is `Status: 201 Created`.